Post45 Data Collective Tabular Data Style Guide

 External Vocabularies & Authorities

-External vocabularies and authorities provide accessible language, curated by experts, that help to standardize and link data across platforms, datasets, and institutions.
-For instance, a Library of Congress name authority for “Prince” will help users not only to differentiate him from titled royals, but also to ensure that, even when he is listed in three different entries as “Prince,” “Artist Formerly Known as Prince,” and “Prince Rogers Nelson,” these names will all still be linked back to the same person.
+For instance, a Library of Congress name authority for “Prince” (below right) will help users not only to differentiate him from titled royals, but also to ensure that, even when he is listed in three different entries as “Prince,” “Artist Formerly Known as Prince,” and “Prince Rogers Nelson,” these names will all still be linked back to the same person.
+A Wikidata entry for Prince (below left) does similar work, gathering his aliases under a single Q-number.
+Each authority assigns its own persistent identifier — Q7542 in Wikidata, n84079379 in the Library of Congress — that you can include in your dataset to unambiguously link a record back to that authority.

 Example: Library of Congress name authority for Prince

-NoteImportant Note on HathiTrust IDs
+TipImportant Note on HathiTrust IDs

 At the Post45 Data Collective, we particularly encourage the inclusion of HathiTrust volume IDs for book-related data.
 These IDs enable researchers to computationally access full text or “bags of words” (unordered text amenable for large-scale analysis) for books that are available in the HathiTrust Digital Library (see the HTRC Feature Reader GitHub repository for more information).
 You can find a volume ID in the URL for a specific title.
 For example, the specific volume of Pride and Prejudice found at https://babel.hathitrust.org/cgi/pt?id=hvd.32044013656053&seq=1 has the volume ID hvd.32044013656053.
-You can use our OpenRefine tool to automatically add HathiTrust volume IDs for relevant records.
+You can use our BookReconciler tool to automatically add HathiTrust volume IDs for relevant records.

 Keep in mind that HathiTrust IDs represent specific volumes that have been digitized by specific institutions, rather than title-level data.
 A single title like Pride and Prejudice is likely to have multiple IDs referring to different editions or digitizations of the same title.
 If your dataset includes title-level data rather than volume-level data, you will need to standardize and document how you selected which ID(s) to include.
 For example, you might include: